 03 of 11

 The hill station of Nainital, in the Kumaon region of Uttarakhand, was a popular summer retreat for the British during the time they ruled India.
-It features the serene, emerald colored Naini Lake and action filled strip called The Mall, lined with restaurants, shops, hotels, and markets.
-Enjoy one of the many forest walks, explore the surrounding area on horse back, or relax on a boat in the lake.
-Plan your trip with this Nainital travel guide.
+It features the serene, emerald-colored Naini Lake and an action-filled strip called The Mall, lined with restaurants, shops, hotels, and markets.
+Enjoy one of the many forest walks, explore the surrounding area on horseback, or relax on a boat in the lake.

 04 of 11